edvgui/LEPL2990-Benchmark-tool/resources/runc/alpine-http-server/README.md

-# Hello world
+# Http server
-Create a container that prints a simple Hello World message in the console then quit.
+Create a container that launches a lightweight http server.

 #### Build
 We export our container from docker.
 The container we export needs to be previously build with docker.
 Build commands